Skip to main content

 Visit Website

-Sylvester Comprehensive Cancer Center at the University of Miami Miller School of Medicine is the only NCI-Designated Cancer Center in South Florida, serving one of the most ethnically, racially, and socioeconomically diverse catchment areas in the country.
+Sylvester Comprehensive Cancer Center at the University of Miami Miller School of Medicine stands as the only NCI-Designated Cancer Center in South Florida.
+With 13 locations across its four-county Catchment Area (CA), Sylvester provides access to advanced cancer diagnostics, treatments, and community-responsive health care.
 Sylvester’s mission is to reduce the human burden of cancer through research, education, prevention, and the delivery of quality patient care.
-Sylvester currently has seven cancer treatment locations within its four-county catchment area, providing convenient access to clinical therapies and supportive care.

 Research at Sylvester